Experiential Explanations for Reinforcement Learning: Experiential Explanations

+In principle, Influence Predictors can be used with any agent architecture and optimization algorithm as long as we can observe its transitions during training.
+Influence predictors are trained similarly to an RL agent (e.g., standard Deep $Q$-networks (DQN)~\cite{mnih2015human}, or A2C \cite{mnih2016asynchronous}) but with two differences.
+First, influence predictors are {\em not} used to guide the agent's exploration during training or inference.
+They rely on the main policy's training loop to generate transitions.
+Second, each influence predictor model can receive only rewards from one class of rewards.
+Influence predictors are trained using loss based on a modified Bellman equation:

+where $r^{c}_{t+1}$ is the reward associated with $c$ delivered to the agent upon transition to state $s_{t+1}$.
+The absolute value re-interprets the reward as an influence, since the influence predictor is now predicting the utility of attaining the reward, even if it is negative.
+As a consequence of ever receiving only the absolute value of a class of rewards, $U_{c}(\cdot)$ is an estimate of the strength of $c$ in $s$ and $a$.

 The training process for influence predictors is shown in Algorithm ~\ref{fig:training-proc}.
-The agent, controlled by its base policy learning algorithm, interacts with the environment, executing actions and receiving state observations.
-State transitions, actions, and rewards are recorded and used to populate separate replay buffers for each influence predictor.
-Each time step, we sample each replay buffer and backpropagate loss in each influence model.
+The agent, controlled by its base policy learning algorithm, interacts with the environment, executing actions, and receiving state observations.
+State transitions, actions, and rewards are recorded and used to populate separate buffers for each influence predictor.
+For model updates, we sample the transitions from each designated buffer separately and backpropagate loss in each influence predictor.

-To illustrate, Figure~\ref{fig:qvalues-comparison} shows an agent operating in an environment with two reward classes: a positive reward class for the terminal goal, and a negative reward class for the blue squares.
+To illustrate, Figure~\ref{fig:qvalues-comparison} shows an agent operating in an environment with two reward classes: a positive reward class for the terminal goal, and a negative reward class for the blue squares---hence, two influence predictors.
 The influence map on the left was generated by querying the negative influence predictor for each state and maxing across all possible actions.
 The negative influence trends are stronger closer to the blue squares.
 The influence map in the middle is generated from the positive influence predictor.
 The map on the right is the agent's main policy model, trained on all reward classes as normal.
 Even though the visualization aggregates action utilities, one can see that the agent will prefer a trajectory in the upper part of the map.